List

 Since list

-is a mutable data type, you can modify the object after initialization.
+is a mutable data type, you can modify the container after initialization.
 You can either change a single element or use slicing notation to modify multiple elements.

 >>> nums = [1, 4, 6, 22, 3, 5]